Queer Eye's Fab 5 Make Over James Corden's Guitarist—and You Won't Believe the Transformation

 Next, Porowski taught Young how to elevate a banana with almond butter and chia seeds.
 However, Corden turned the innocent treat into a suggestive snack.

 Brown, the culture expert, then taught Corden and Young how to exercise—well, mostly Young.
-They saw Van Ness for grooming next.
+After that, they visited Van Ness for grooming.
 Corden described Young's look as "a hipster version of Donald Trump's doctor."
-After snipping off a few hairs, Corden became inspired to imagine a new look.
+Once he snipped a few of Young's hairs, Corden became so inspired he decided to sport a new 'do of his own.

 Finally, it was time for the big reveal.
 Watch the video to see Young's new look.